Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/SimsFlanagan.rst

 Using shape-based trajectory as an initial guess
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It can be rather difficult to reach convergence when trying to solve the parametrised Sims-Flanagan optimisation problem.
-This is mostly due to the fact that the constant thrust vector of each of the trajectory segment can be aribitrarily chosen, so that the parameters search space is extremely large.
+This is mostly due to the fact that the constant thrust vector of each of the trajectory segment can be arbitrarily chosen, so that the parameters search space is extremely large.
 This is why it is recommended to use a good initial guess as a starting point for the Sims-Flanagan trajectory design method.
-The shaping methods which have been implemented in Tudat are good candidates to compute good preliminary trajectory design in an efficient way.
+The shaping methods which have been implemented in Tudat are good candidates to compute a preliminary trajectory design in an efficient way.
 As the design parameters for the Sims-Flanagan method are the thrust vectors of the trajectory segments, the initial guess must be provided as a set of n thrust vectors, constant in magnitude and directions (n being the number of segments of the Sims-Flanagan trajectory).
 One can use the function :literal:`getInitialGuessFunctionFromShaping` to approximate a thrust profile delivered by a shaping method by a set of n successive, constant thrust vectors.

 .. code-block:: cpp